makeshifter03/Portfolio-/README.md

 # Portfolio-

-I code this in my phone because I haven't laptop that's why it is too much simpler.
+i join @shulaTech solution as a frontend intern which i got from LinkedIn and for that i have to complete this task but i haven't laptop so i write this code in my phone only . that's why it is too much simpler.